 The Company shares this space and the related costs associated with this operating lease with a related party (see Note 10) that also performs legal services associated with the collection of delinquent assessments.
-Rent expense recognized in 2015 and 2014 approximated \$159,000 and \$153,000, respectively.
+Net rent expense recognized in 2016 and 2015 approximated \$170,000 and \$159,000, respectively.